wavebeem/wavebeem.com/src/blog/2023-06-25-the-web-is-an-app-platform.md

 It may seem odd that you need a web browser app to use a web app, but you can think of this more like an OS or VM.

-## Why do I say the web is an app platform?
+## Reasons the web is an app platform

-Out of a total of 33 years, 82% (27 years) of the web's life has been as an app platform by my definition.
+Out of a total of 33 years, over 80% (27 years) of the web's life has been as an app platform by my definition.

 The initial version of the web only supported the GET request.

-HTML 2.0 released in late 1995\.
-The spec added the `<form>` tag, the form encoding format (e.g. `?k1=v1&k2=v2`), and the POST method for HTTP.
+HTML 2.0 released in late 1995, adding the `<form>` tag, the form encoding format (e.g. `?k1=v1&k2=v2`), and the POST method for HTTP.
 POST requests may perform side-effects, enabling the creation of web apps.

 This gave the web everything necessary to replace paper forms.
 The ECMAScript open standard for JS released only two years later.

-The XMLHttpRequest standard released in 2006\.
-This API marked the beginning of modern JS-heavy web apps.
-At 17 years, this API has been around for 52% of the web's life.
+The _XMLHttpRequest_ standard released in 2006, marking the beginning of client-side web apps.
+At 17 years, this API has been around for over 50% of the web's life.

-## Why do people say the web is a document platform?
+## The web started as a document platform

-They have a point in that it _started_ as a document platform, even if it's been more than that for over 27 years.
-Some say the web _would be better off_ if it was still a document platform.
+The web started as a document platform, and some say it was better off that way.

 They lament a time when the web was simpler and less corporate.
-When more netizens had their own web pages.
-When a social circle was a web ring, not a corporate-owned message board.
+When more people had their own web pages.
+When a social circle was a web ring or forum, not a subsection of a dying social media company.

-I refuse to let my nostalgia for the early web cloud my thoughts on the matter.
+I have my share of nostalgia for that era, but even phpBB forums were web apps by my definition.

-## The web can be both
+## There's more than one way to make a website

 Web development can be as simple or as complex as you want.
-I've been a professional web developer since 2012\.
-I saw the creation of many modern web development tools.
-I maintain side projects that are a [git repository full of plain HTML](https://2bit-ui.wavebeem.com/ "https://2bit-ui.wavebeem.com/"), CSS, and JS files.
+I've been a web developer since 2012, and I've seen the creation of many modern web development tools.
+I maintain side projects that are a [git repository full of plain HTML/CSS/JS](https://2bit-ui.wavebeem.com/ "https://2bit-ui.wavebeem.com/") files.
 I also maintain projects that use [advanced build systems like Vite](https://www.pkmn.help/defense/?mode=solo&types=normal&ability=none&format=simple "https://www.pkmn.help/defense/?mode=solo&types=normal&ability=none&format=simple").
-You should choose the right tool for each problem.
+I choose tools based on the problem I'm solving.

 Modern web development stacks might seem useless or counterproductive to some.
-Sometimes even I agree. [npm](https://www.npmjs.com/ "https://www.npmjs.com/") and [Browserify](https://en.wikipedia.org/wiki/Browserify "https://en.wikipedia.org/wiki/Browserify") started a massive shift in web development.
-Modern websites stand on a staggering tower of 3rd party code.
-But powerful UIs are now created at unprecedented speed.
+Sometimes we go overboard with tooling, but it serves a purpose. [npm](https://www.npmjs.com/ "https://www.npmjs.com/") and [Browserify](https://en.wikipedia.org/wiki/Browserify "https://en.wikipedia.org/wiki/Browserify") made integrating millions of packages easy.
+Modern websites rely on lots of third party code, enabling more ambitious projects.
+TypeScript made coding safer and IDEs smarter.
+Once you get used to these tools, their absence can feel frustrating.

 You can drag-and-drop a `.zip` file into [Netlify](https://www.netlify.com/ "https://www.netlify.com/") to start hosting your site.
 You can use the web-based HTML editor on [Neocities](https://neocities.org/ "https://neocities.org/").
 These hosting platforms can serve high-traffic pages for free.
 And they support modern protocols like HTTPS and HTTP/2.

 Module bundlers have enabled JS bloat by hiding complexity.
-It was a lot harder to ship too much JS before when you had to include every library by hand.
-But [dependency hell was a thing](https://api.jquery.com/jQuery.noConflict/) before bundlers even.
+We used to include every library by hand, but [dependency hell existed](https://api.jquery.com/jQuery.noConflict/) before bundlers.

-## Why the web is great as an app platform
+## Web apps have many strengths

 - CSS is powerful
-  - Flexbox
-  - Grid
-  - Custom properties
+  - Flexbox, grid, custom properties
 - JS has a massive library ecosystem
 - npm is easy-to-use
 - Has a fast feedback loop
   - Vite can often achieve sub-second hot reloads!
 - Works on every operating system
-- Owning a secure site is easy thanks to services like Netlify and Vercel
+- Owning a secure site is easy thanks to services like Netlify, Vercel, and Neocities
 - Impressive commitment to backwards compatibility
   - The [first website](http://info.cern.ch/hypertext/WWW/TheProject.html "http://info.cern.ch/hypertext/WWW/TheProject.html") from 1991 still works in modern browsers

-## Thanks for reading
+## We needed an app platform

 The release of HTML 2.0 in 1995 enabled web apps to exist.
-HTML forms and HTTP POST requests allowing side effects were all we needed to build apps.
+HTML forms and HTTP POST requests were all we needed to build apps.
 Everything since then has been a refinement.

+It's unsurprising the web became an app platform.
+We needed a standardized way of doing apps across many devices.
+Where Java failed, the web flourished.
+If not the web, some other platform would've taken its place.

 ## Appendix: Web timeline